Krirama/mini_jobs_prediction_analysis/README.md

 📧Email: krissinpeacetics@gmail.com

 ## Note
-- This is a mini-project for practice and testing out my forecasting skills on Excel.
+- This is a mini-project for practising and testing out my forecasting skills on Excel.
 - All the key findings and insight creation were done solely based on the dataset provided above.
 - Therefore, the insights shown above might not align with real-life scenarios